andySigler/uArm-Swift-Wrapper/README.md

 This repository also include PDF guides distrubuted by uFactory, which are located in [this folder](doc/manuals).

+## Calibration

+Some configuration of the uArm and an attached OpenMV camera can be calibrated to make it more accurate.
+[Read more about how to calibrate here](./CALIBRATION.md).

 ## Quirks

 The uArm Swift Pro has a few unique attributes and behaviors, which need to be understood before using the device.
 [Here is a document](./QUIRKS.md) describing the quirks and issues I've found while developing on this device.